 “Elliot, do you want me to answer now?” asked Leah.

-“Yes, please.” answered Elliot.
+“Yes, please,” answered Elliot.

-“Okay.” said Leah flatly.
+“Okay,” said Leah flatly.
 “Our oldest Request ticket is 3 years, 2 months, and 16 days old.”

 Time to defend the status quo.

 The VP of North America IT spoke up “That isn’t fair to judge us on a Request ticket.
-It probably is from someone who wants a gold plated software system that we can’t afford.”
+It probably is from someone who wants a gold-plated software system that we can’t afford.”

 “Then why is it still in the ticketing system after all these years?” replied Elliot.
 “You said in your slide deck that you’re fully compliant with ITIL standards.
 Therefore dispositioning of the ticket should have happened long ago.
 However, in your defense, Request tickets are often debatable.
-What are not debatable are Incident tickets; meaning that something is broken and needs fixed.
+What are not debatable are Incident tickets; meaning that something is broken and needs to be fixed.
 Again, you’re an ITIL IT team, so you likely have Severity Levels 1, 2, 3, and 4.
 Regardless of severity level, no Incident ticket should be older than a month, correct?”

 Leah spoke up “Our oldest Incident ticket is 2 years, 11 months, and 7 days old.”